mknzz/burglary-docs/config.md

 ## Optional Easy Resource Setup

-If you'd prefer not to manually configure enabled resources in both tables or set up a running minigame, you can simply enable `Config.AutoResourceSetup` in the main `config.lua`.
+If you'd prefer not to manually configure enabled resources in both tables or set up minigames, you can simply enable `Config.AutoResourceSetup` in the main `config.lua`.

-This option will automatically detect and enable the required resources if they are running.
+This option will automatically detect and enable the required/optional resources if they are running.
 Additionally, minigames will be automatically detected based on their availability.

 ## Setting up optional sound